 The closer we get to Spring on the calendar, the farther away it seems in some parts of the country.
-It is my dad’s birthday today, (see my past tribute) and in his part of the country kids are walking outside in their shorts, while in Toronto we are weathering yet another winter storm.
+It is my Dad’s birthday today, and in his part of the country kids are walking outside in their shorts, while in Toronto we are weathering yet another winter storm.
 Such is life in Canada’s largest city.
 On the plus side, Downton Abbey fans are happy to have a bit of Downton here for a visit.

 We will have to get used to Downton Downtime.
 We do know that Season 5 is coming eventually (Sept on ITV, Jan on PBS), so we will see press about new casting, and perhaps a plot spoiler or two in the next 8 months.
 However, the popularity of the show does provide us with ways to connect with the show in other ways:

 - Downton Costumes are traveling to America and lucky me, there is one in Toronto:

 - Winterthur, DE: March 1 – Jan.
 2015

 - Toronto, ON: March 11 – April 13th

 - Canadians can look forward to Season 4 on Vision TV on Wednesday nights, with a change to Watch and Win.